The desk

 Direct + wire as one route

-Where we have the desk, we go direct.
+Where we hold the desk directly, we go direct.
 Where we don't, we go wire.
-One release, one route, one record.
+One release, one route, one dispatch record.
+RNS and regulatory news service coordination is built into the route for listed entities — not a separate process.

 04